Phạm Hùng

-Phạm Hùng (/vi/; June 11, 1912 – March 10, 1988) was a South Vietnamese politician and the 2nd Prime Minister of the Government of the Socialist Republic of Vietnam from 1987 to 1988.
+Phạm Hùng (/vi/; 11 June 1912 – 10 March 1988) was a South Vietnamese politician and the second Prime Minister of the Socialist Republic of Vietnam from 1987 to 1988.

 Life

-Phạm Hùng was born on June 11, 1912, in Vĩnh Long Province, in the Mekong River Delta of southern Vietnam.
+Hùng was born on 11 June 1912, in Vĩnh Long Province, in the Mekong River Delta of southern Vietnam.
 He was a member of the Communist Party of Indochina since 1930.
 The following year, he was arrested by the French colonial authorities for killing a landowner and sentenced to death.
 His sentence was converted into a prison sentence.
 In 1936, he was amnestied.
 He was arrested again in 1939 and remained imprisoned until 1945 on the infamous prison island Poulo Condore.
-During his imprisonment, he is described as one of the leaders of the communist prisoners.
+Hùng is described as one of the leaders of the communist prisoners during his imprisonment.
+After getting out of prison in 1945 he promptly became a member of the Nam Bo Regional Committee, the organization controlling the Communist Party in the southern part of Vietnam (also called Cochinchina).
 During the First Indochina War, he was one of the active party leaders in the south of the country and although in a formally subordinate position, controlled large sections of the Viet Minh security forces in the south.
-In 1951, he was appointed a member of the Central Committee of the party.
+In 1951, Hùng was appointed a member of the Central Committee of the party.
+At that time or soon after he became a member and deputy secretary of the Central Committee Southern Branch, the organization that the Americans later called COSVN.